-The PDI (General) (Assessment Panels) Variation Regulations 2017, effective 1 October 2017, prescribe the basic meeting procedures for CAPs which are similar to those meeting procedures prescribed under Section 56A of the Development Act 1993.
-The CAP adopted a revised set of Meeting Procedures on 7 November 2017.
+The PDI (General) (Assessment Panels) Variation Regulations 2017, effective 1 October 2017, prescribe the basic meeting procedures for CAPs which are similar to those meeting procedures prescribed under Section 56A of the Development Act, 1993.
+The CAP adopted a revised set of Meeting Procedures on 9 October 2019.

 Code of Conduct